Wymondham College: Grammar school

 In 1951 there were two separate schools, Grammar and Technical, each with separate Heads.
 They merged in the mid-1950s after an uneasy co-existence.
 The school was a co-educational boarding grammar school.
-It was intended for academically-gifted children with no grammar schools in their local area that they could attend, as well as those with parents abroad or who regularly moved around the country.
+It was intended for academically gifted children with no grammar schools in their local area that they could attend, as well as those with parents abroad or who regularly moved around the country.
 It gave priority, where possible, to children from families where the parents had separated, thus possibly under financial hardship.
 Admissions were by examination and headmasters' reports.

 In the mid-1970s, the school had 700 boarders and 750 day pupils (from the former county grammar school).
 By 1978 this was 1,000 day pupils as well as the 700 boarders.
-Margaret Thatcher visited the school in the early 1970s.
+Margaret Thatcher visited the school in 1974.

 The school remained exclusively 'boarding' until the early 1970s, when it was merged with the County Grammar School, which had been hosted at Wymondham on a 'temporary' basis for nearly ten years.

 The school in the 1970s had been in a state of disrepair with an out-dated water supply and drainage system, and had an unreliable heating system (built by the USAF in 1944) in the winter and lack of insulation.
 Despite these problems it was still producing outstanding academic results.
 Grammar school status was lost, and in the early 1990s it became a grant maintained school.
 The Duke of Edinburgh visited the school in 1990.

-Academy converter
+View of the College library facing a quad, surrounded by cloisters.

+Academies Act 2010

 In 2010 the school became an academy as part of the Academies Act 2010.
-The College won the ‘UK secondary school’ of the year award at the national teaching awards in November 2021.
-In October 2023 the College was graded as ‘Outstanding’ by Ofsted in both education and boarding inspections, with all 9 inspected areas rated as ‘outstanding’.
+The school maintains both boarding fee-charges, with free tuition till present.
+The college won the ‘UK secondary school’ of the year award at the national teaching awards in November 2021.
+In October 2023 the college was graded as ‘Outstanding’ by Ofsted in both education and boarding inspections, with all 9 inspected areas rated as ‘outstanding’.
+Wymondham College also founded a multi-academy trust, the Sapientia Education Trust.
+Jonathan Taylor, CEO of Sapientia, and former Principal was awarded an OBE for services to education and school improvement in The King's Birthday Honours 2026.